-ANTIFOULING and ANTICORROSION
+ANTIFOULING + ANTICORROSION

-Biofouling occurs when organisms attach and grow on a vessel’s parts that are submerged in or exposed to water.
-Biofouling consequently results in sea life blockage of the sea suction, sea chests, fire suction, cross over tanks, seawater piping systems, box coolers, heat exchangers, etc., and potentially shutting down critical systems.
+Biofouling occurs when organisms attach and grow on parts of a vessel submerged in or exposed to seawater.
+Consequently, sea life blockage of the sea suction, sea chests, fire suction, cross-over tanks, seawater piping systems, box coolers, heat exchangers, etc. Furthermore, it creates the potential to shut down critical systems.

-The internal sea chest, strainers, and piping systems of a vessel are also subject to corrosion due to their seawater exposure.
-An ocean-going vessel relies heavily on seawater for cooling internal piping.
-In turn, this uptake makes the vessel subject to corrosion of the internal piping systems.
+A vessel’s internal sea chest, strainers, and piping systems are subject to corrosion due to seawater exposure.
+An ocean-going vessel relies heavily on seawater for cooling internal piping, condensers, generators, scrubber towers, and much more.
+This seawater uptake makes the vessel subject to corrosion of the internal piping systems.

-Corrosion protection provides a shaft grounding system that removes current produced by the ICCP anodes—preventing further corrosion of the propeller, shaft, and other critical parts of a ship’s propulsion system, internal sea water systems, and other niche areas.
+Corrosion protection provides a shaft grounding system that removes current produced by the ICCP anodes—preventing further corrosion of the propeller, shaft, and other critical parts of a ship’s propulsion system, internal seawater systems, and other niche areas.